mgax/MagicFolder/README.rst

 during synchronization or recovering from errors.
 The client-server chatter protocol is also in flux, so be sure to use the same version of MagicFolder on both client and server.

-There is no support yet for merging local and remote changes, and resolving conflicts - synchronization is simply aborted - but this essential feature is in the works.